When creating a campaign, you can either:

 When [it‘s 2pm every day] and [custom field Birthday is today] then do [send message “Happy Birthday“ to these recipients]

 Triggers define when to start the evaluation.
 The evaluation can happen immediately, or can be delayed (see Example 2).
-The campaign then checks to see if the recipient actually matches the conditions.
-And if there is a match, the associated action is taken.
+The campaign then checks to see if the recipient actually matches the Conditions.
+And if there is a match, the associated Action occurs.

-Event Triggers happen when a campaign participant “Does Something” (e.g., opens an email, clicks a link, registers for a webinar, submits a landing page, etc.).
-The point of the trigger is to answer the question “When?”
+Event Triggers happen when a campaign participant “does something” (e.g., opens an email, clicks a link, registers for a webinar, submits a landing page, etc.).
+The point of the Trigger is to answer the question “when?”
 When do we send a recipient a message?
-When they enter this block?
+When they enter this Block?
 When their points reached a threshold?
 When this recipient is added to a group?
-Etc.
+And so on.

-It’s important to understand that event triggers fire for one participant at a time.
-For example, if you build an item that reads:
+It’s important to understand that Event Triggers fire for one participant at a time.

 When [recipient clicks a link] then [send recipient a message]

-You then add a 100 recipients to that block.
+You then add 100 recipients to that Block.
 Now, if one recipient clicks a link, then only THAT recipient will be sent the message.
 The other 99 recipients did not click a link and therefore will not receive the message.

-Time triggers allow you to evaluate conditions and run actions on a schedule.
-A good example is a birthday campaign that you want to send daily at 2:00 pm.
+Time Triggers allow you to evaluate Conditions and run Actions on a schedule.
+A good example is a birthday campaign that you want to send daily at 2pm.
 There is no “event” tied to the fact that a recipient’s birthday is today.
-Rather the trigger is based on the fact that it’s 2 pm and it’s time to send our daily birthday message.
+Rather the Trigger is based on the fact that it’s 2 pm and it’s time to send our daily birthday message.